 Next Nursing School Intake

-The 2017 Nursing School Intake will be advertized in the Herald in April (we are not sure of the date yet).
+The next Nursing School Intake will be advertized in the Herald in Februry or March.
 Interviews will be conducted in May, and then the new class will start in September.
 If you want to be considered for the class, you must respond by mail to the advertisement in the paper and do what the advert says.
 There are no email applications.
 You can also hand carry your application to Karanda.
 If you are not invited for the interview in May, that is the end of the application process.
 Please be aware of scams.
 Karanda never takes payment for acceptance into our nursing program.